vue-styled-components/core/packages/docs/guide/advances/theming.md

 ```
 :::

-## Functional Theme
+## Function Theme

-You may need to use functional themes, instead of object themes.
+You may need to use function themes, instead of object themes.
 For example, you may need to reverse colors, or change the color based on other conditions.

 :::demo
 ```vue